Czirion/Zamia-bacterial-BGCs/README.md

 mv *.zip FastQC/
 ~~~

-Make directories in the server.
+Make directories in the server, inside the server:
-Inside the server:
 ~~~shell
 for i in {36..43}
 do